 Amir Amirani’s film We Are Many was in the research and making for more than nine years.
-Addressing the illegality of the invasion of Iraq and the subsequent undermining of democratic processes, it sets alongside the power of public protest and mass mobilisations of the anti-Iraq war movement – a movement that was to inspire the Egyptian uprising of 2011.
-A movement of more than 15 million people, in 800 cities, in 70 countries who marched to protest the imminent invasion of Iraq; a movement which shaped a generation.
+Addressing the illegality of the invasion of Iraq and the subsequent undermining of democratic processes, it sets alongside the power of public protest and mass mobilisations of the anti-Iraq war movement – a movement that was to inspire the Egyptian uprising of 2011; a movement of more than 15 million people, in 800 cities, in 70 countries who marched to protest the imminent invasion of Iraq; a movement which shaped a generation.

 Developed by TPFF with support from The co-operative

 The Power of Us, a new film about co-operation, is fully developed and seeking production funding.

 “ The need for documentaries that ask hard political questions is greater than ever, as the main TV producers and channels abdicate their responsibility.
 So many stories to tell, so few make it to the screen.
 Good luck to Tipping Point Film Fund.”

 Ken Loach – film director and Palme d’Or winner

 So far, TPFF has acted as executive producer for two feature-length documentaries: Open Bethlehem and We Are Many.